Coroner’s Court Privacy Notice

 • otherwise restrict the Court’s processing of your personal information in certain circumstances

 If you wish to exercise any of these rights, please send an email for the attention of the Senior Coroner at firstname.lastname@example.org.
 If you are making this enquiry, it would be helpful to indicate in what circumstance and when you believe your personal data was shared with the court.

 If you have a complaint about the use of your information by the Court, please send an email for the attention of the Senior Coroner, via his Clerk on email@example.com.
 Alternatively, you can contact the Office of the Information Commissioner.
 Contact details and further information about the work of the ICO can be found at https://ico.org.uk, or by calling 0303 123 1113.

 Other information processed by the Court

 Coroners in the Court collect, use and are responsible for information about people who have died.
-This information is not subject to the General Data Protection Regulation or the Data Protection Act 2018 or Freedom of Information claims.
+This information is not subject to the General Data Protection Regulation or the Data Protection Act 2018.
+Court records are also subject to an exemption from the right of access to information conferred by the Freedom of Information Act 2000.
 However, the coroners must respect the common law duty of confidentiality, which usually requires the Court to seek the consent of the next of kin before agreeing to disclose this information.
 Coroners are governed by rules on the disclosure of information in relation to investigations and inquests, according to the Coroners and Justice Act 2009.
 Interested persons (which includes close family of the deceased) can challenge decisions of the coroner to disclose data in connection with an investigation.